personium/legacy-api-references/api/en/286_Delete_Log_File.md

 ## Overview

-This API deletes the existing log files.
-It cannot delete the most recent log file.
+Deletes an arhcived log files.
+The most recent log file cannot be deleted.
+Log file is rotated when the size reaches a certain amount (50MB).
-If you exceed the maximum number of generations to hold rotate when the log file, the log file of the oldest is deleted.
+Only a certain number of archived logs are kept.
+(12 generations) When the number of archived files exceeds the maximum, the oldest log file is automatically deleted.

 ### Required Privileges